 • Boss E. H. Crump The Political Clout, and Memphis Mayor.

 • Ann Atwood Hollinsworth Lesbian lover and adopted daughter of Georgia Tann, and Part Time helper at the home.

 I have recently retired and will be spending more time in the cemeteries around Memphis during the day.
 The picture includes Pepper, who adopted me in 2002.
-She loves to go graving, too.
+She Passed away December 27, 2013, and loved to join me graving too.

 If you have info on anyone I have added, please let me know.
 If you are kin or friends to anyone, I will gladly transfer, on request.
 Happy Graving!

 B Holland, Brenda Powell, Brian J. Schiff..., Carole McCaig, Carolyn Whitake..., Dale Schaefer, Forever loved: ..., Gayle Holland, Kate Wheeless, Linda Wayman, Margie Collins, Mary & Kent, Patrick Whitney, Shirley Krampf, Southerngal